derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/06/2026 18:13:53 : 3 Database Admins walked into a NoSQL bar.
+18/06/2026 18:24:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-My friend's in a band called '1023 Megabytes'...
-They haven't got a gig yet!
+A QA engineer walks into a bar.
+Runs into a bar.
+Crawls into a bar.
+Dances into a bar.
+Tiptoes into a bar.
+Rams a bar.
+Jumps into a bar.
 <!-- replace-with-joke ends -->